-- They are really soft and will most definitely break down into mush when you knead your dough.
+- Canned peaches are really soft and will most definitely break down into mush when you knead your dough.

 Fresh Peach Scone Easy & Delicious

 If you love fresh fruit and you love scones, then you will really, really love this flavor combination!
-They are almost as good as our blueberry lemon flavor.
+They are almost as good as our blueberry lemon scones.
 Almost!

 To make sure your recipe is a success, here are some tips:

 - Use fresh, ripe peaches whenever possible.
 They are easy to peel and when really ripe, easy to remove pit too.

 - Have a pastry blender handy- this is one of our must-have baking tools when cutting in butter.

 Our recipe is really very easy!
 Don't be afraid to try this- I know you can do it!
 Follow these simple instructions and by the time your tea kettle is ready, you'll have a warm fresh scone in no time!